1,925: Definitions and Guidelines to Address the Needs of Employees with Disabilities

 (2) "has a record of such an impairment"; or

 (3) "[is] regarded as having such an impairment."

 The University is committed to a reasonable approach in the identification of individuals with qualifying disabilities.
 Individuals requesting an accommodation may self-identify as having a disability at the time of hire or at any time during their employment.
-Information provided to UNR Human Resources and BCN Human Resources on the Personal Data form in maintained in the Human Resources Management System (HRMS) employee database.
-Information provided at any time to the Affirmative Action Office is maintained in a confidential database.
-Medical records are always maintained in a file separate from the employee's personnel file.
+Information provided to Human Resources on the Personal Data form is maintained in Human Resources.
+Information provided to the Office of Equal Opportunity/Title IX is maintained in a confidential database.
+Information regarding an approved accommodation will need to be disclosed to those responsible for implementing and funding it.

-A qualified individual with a disability may be requested, on a case-by-case basis, to provide documentation of the disability in order to receive necessary employment modification and/or reasonable accommodation.
-Documentation must substantiate limitation(s) to a major life activity.
-Documentation of a qualifying disability may include, but not be limited to, a diagnosis by a qualified health care professional, a prognosis of the condition, the functional limitations imposed by the disability and recommendations for accommodations to enable the otherwise qualified employee to perform the essential functions of employment.
+An individual with a qualifying disability will generally be requested to provide documentation of substantial limitation(s) to a major life activity in order to be considered for reasonable accommodation(s).
+Documentation may include, but not be limited to, a diagnosis by a qualified health care professional, a prognosis of the condition, an analysis of the functional limitations imposed by the disability, and a recommendation for accommodation to enable the otherwise qualified employee to perform the essential functions or core duties of the position.

-The University has an obligation to provide "reasonable accommodations" to applicants or employees with qualifying disabilities unless doing so creates an "undue hardship" for the University.
+The University has an obligation under the Americans with Disabilities Act, the Rehabilitation Act, and the Fair Housing Act to provide "reasonable accommodations" to applicants or employees with qualifying disabilities unless doing so creates an "undue hardship" for the University.

-The Grievance Procedure for complaints alleging discrimination on the basis of disability is contained in the Board of Regents Handbook, Title 4, Chapter 8, Section 9.
+Complaints alleging discrimination on the basis of disability shall follow the procedures specified in the Board of Regents Handbook, Title 4, Chapter 8, Section 13.